dhaval09/creditCardProcesing/README.md

 ps: please make sure you have copied the input.txt in the target folder.
 ```

-## Using Console
+#### Using Console
 #######You can pass the input either filename or commands and then press enter for the input to be accepted
-Once the application has been imported , you can do a :<br>
+Once the application has been imported , you can either:<br>
-RUN AS - > Maven install and then RUN AS -> Java Application <br> or <br>
+RUN AS - > Maven install and then RUN AS -> Java Application
+or <br>
 DEBUG AS - >  DEBUG install and then DEBUG AS -> Java Application
+and then pass the input param in the console window.

 ```
 PS:Please press Enter after the input is typed .
 ```

-## Design Approach
-This application can be built in any language , but I choose to use JAVA for the application as I felt it would be very easy and simple to design a robust and scalable framework in JAVA ,and also Java is one my strongest language.

-I have built this application as a REST design (Micro Service Architecture) where we have a orchestrator (main controller) who will determine based on the request which service should handle the request.This makes the architecture very robust,easily scalable and service independent.

->Note: Since this was a test and no database have been used , I have tried to use different dataStructures to demonstrate my skills as well as to accomplish the task .

 ## Input and Result